mperignon/2016-02-04-Flagstaff/lessons/python/05-WebServices.md

 CParserError: Error tokenizing data.
 C error: Expected 1 fields in line 12, saw 2
 ~~~

-Pandas is unhappy and cannot load our file.
-The parser, a script responsible for converting the text in the file into a data structure inside Python, expects one line of column titles and then data with the same number of columns.
+Pandas is unhappy and cannot load our file!
+The parser, a script responsible for converting the text in the file into a data structure inside Python, expects one line of column headers and then data with the same number of columns.
 Open the URL in a separate tab in your web browser and examine the file.
 The header is making it appear like the number of columns is charging part way through the file.
+We need to ask Pandas to ignore the header.

-The most widely used libraries in Python are very well documented.
+Most widenly used libraries in Python are well documented.
 The help file for the specific function we are trying to use will contain information about the options that might let us read the file while ignoring the header:

 ~~~ {.python}
 help(pd.read_csv)